n8rzz/react-redux-tcomb/README.md

 # SS-Octopus
 > A React starter app!
 Complete with React, Redux, Babel, Browserify and Tcomb.
-Built on a super simple Hapi server.
+Built on a super simple Express server.
 Task running by Gulp with a Swagger-mock-api already in place.
 Testing with Ava and Nyc

 ## Installation
 Clone this repo then run